Exact solutions for a coherent phenomenon of condensation in conservative Hamiltonian systems: Introduction

-In the last decades, it has been observed that nonlinear waves far from equilibrium may undergo a phenomenon of condensation \cite{Condensation_2001,Condensation_2004,Condensation_2005,Condensation_2005_2,Condensation_2012,Condensation_2006,Condensation_2011,Condensation_2018,Condensation_2019,Condensation_2020} akin to Bose-Einstein condensation in quantum systems \cite{BEC, BEC2}.
+In the last decades, it has been observed that nonlinear waves far from equilibrium may undergo a phenomenon of condensation \cite{Condensation_2001,Condensation_2004,Condensation_2005,Condensation_2005_2,Condensation_2012,Condensation_2006,Condensation_2011,Condensation_2018,Condensation_2019,Condensation_2020,Escobedo,Velazques} akin to Bose-Einstein condensation in quantum systems \cite{BEC, BEC2}.
 It happens when the fundamental mode experiences a macroscopic occupation and ends dominating the spectrum.
-In conservative Hamiltonian systems, this process is understood as part of the phenomenon of self-organization that takes place in strongly non-equilibrium regimes \cite{Josserand}, where large-scale coherent structures emerge from highly fluctuating configurations.
+In conservative Hamiltonian systems, this process is understood as part of the phenomenon of self-organization that takes place in strongly non-equilibrium regimes \cite{Josserand}, consisting in the emergence of large-scale coherent structures from highly fluctuating configurations.
 The common notion is that these systems evolve from out-of-equilibrium states towards the ``most disordered" configuration, i.e., the thermal equilibrium state \cite{Zakharov_1988,Zakharov_1989}.
-In the presence of conserved quantities, however, the thermal state cannot just consist of highly disordered fluctuations but, in addition, it requires the formation of coherent structures to store the quantities \cite{Josserand, Rumpf}.
-The phenomenon of condensation arises in this picture when the thermal state spectrum diverges at the fundamental mode, something that induces the dramatic occupation of that mode and results in the formation of a specific coherent structure, a condensate.
-This process is characterized within the framework of wave turbulence \cite{ZakharovBook, NazarenkoBook}, where the weak turbulence theory has been proved a useful tool in the study of the dynamical formation of condensates \cite{NazarenkoBook,Condensation_2001,Condensation_2005,Condensation_2005_2,Condensation_2006,Condensation_2011}.
-Through this theory the phenomenon has been widely studied in the Gross-Pitaevskii equation \cite{ZK_Optical_Turbulence}, finding great applicability in the understanding of Bose-Einstein condensation \cite{Condensation_2001,Condensation_2005_2,Self-Similar_2001,Self-Similar_2009,Self-Similar_2021,Condensation_2014,Condensation_2021}, and wave condensation \cite{Condensation_2005,Condensation_2006,Condensation_2011,Condensation_2012,Condensation_2018,Condensation_2019,Condensation_2020,ReviewOpticalTurbulence}.
+In the presence of conserved quantities, however, the thermal state cannot just consist of highly disordered fluctuations but, in addition, it requires the formation of coherent structures to store the quantities \cite{Josserand, Rumpf,Rumpf2}.
+The phenomenon of condensation arises in this picture when the thermal state spectrum diverges at the fundamental mode, something that induces the dramatic occupation of that mode and results in the formation of a large-scale coherent structure, a condensate.
+On many occasions, this process has found characterization within the framework of wave turbulence \cite{ZakharovBook, NazarenkoBook}, which has proved fruitful in the study of the dynamical formation of condensates \cite{NazarenkoBook,Condensation_2001,Condensation_2005,Condensation_2005_2,Condensation_2006,Condensation_2011}.
+Through this framework the phenomenon has been widely studied in the Gross-Pitaevskii equation \cite{ZK_Optical_Turbulence}, finding great applicability in the understanding of Bose-Einstein condensation \cite{Condensation_2001,Condensation_2005_2,Self-Similar_2001,Self-Similar_2009,Self-Similar_2021,Condensation_2014,Condensation_2021}, and wave condensation \cite{Condensation_2005,Condensation_2006,Condensation_2011,Condensation_2012,Condensation_2018,Condensation_2019,Condensation_2020,ReviewOpticalTurbulence}.
 The latter found experimental confirmation in optical turbulence \cite{Condensation_2012,Condensation_2020}.